Diquat: Usage

+Diquat is used in Australia, and the APVMA, circa 2026, decided to continue the use of it and paraquat, but cut the maximum permitted to spray on crops down from 1,150 g/Ha to 231 g/Ha, although spot-spraying techniques are excepted from that.

 Human safety

 Diquat dibromide is moderately toxic.
 It may be harmful to humans if swallowed, inhaled, or absorbed through the skin in large quantities.
 Swallowed doses of 10ml and above are often lethal.
 Its chronic neurotoxic effects have been investigated.

 First aid measures are included with the label information.

 The World Health Organization (WHO) and Food and Agriculture Organization (FAO) joint meeting on pesticide residues has determined that the acceptable daily intake for diquat (as its ion) is 0-0.006 mg/kg bodyweight per day, with an acute reference dose of 0.8 mg/kg bodyweight.
 The Codex Alimentarius database maintained by the FAO lists the maximum residue limits for diquat in various food products.

 Effects on the environment

 Diquat bonds strongly to mineral and organic particles in soil and water, where it remains without significant degradation for years.
 However, bound to clays, diquat is biologically inactive at the concentrations typically observed in agricultural soils.